View the different types of personalised number plates we have on offer

 - Personal plates have always been popular with celebrities however, royals are no longer permitted to use them due to security reasons.
 A7 was used by HRH Queen Elizabeth, 1 ANN used by Princess Anne.

 - Maybe the most common celeb plate would be MAG 1C (once owned by magician, the late Paul Daniels), COM 1C (Jimmy Tarbuck) others include AS 2000 (Alan Shearer), 76 CH (Sir Chris Hoy), SM 7 (the late Stirling Moss), AMS 1 (Lord Alan Sugar)

-Why did we start using registration numbers for our vehicles?
+Why did we start using registration numbers for UK vehicles?